edden-gerber/edden-gerber.github.io/_posts/2019-09-21-guessing-location-on-earth.md

 ![3245km results](../assets/images/results_karachi.png "showing only first two countries")

 This would of course be wrong if the other person was an Israeli citizen like myself, implying a strong prior probability against Karachi.
 So on a final note, how could we take this little project further if we wanted it to take advantage of additional knowledge that we may have?
 One idea that comes up is to use international travel statistics - what is the volume of travel between pairs of countries - and generating from it a probability prior (assuming of course that we know the target individual's nationality).
-Another idea is that beauty and truth are one and the same.
-This idea originates in Udi Harary, although some claim that it has its precedents in Plato.
+Another idea is...